arbhoj/vsphere-ipam/README.md

 ```
 kubectl create -f metal3ipam/provider-components/core-components.yaml
 ```
 > This will create CRD's like ippool, ipaddresses and ipclaims along with the `ipam-controller-manager` deployment for the controller.
 It uses the `quay.io/metal3-io/ip-address-manager:main` image.
-Change the deployment spec to point to a local image registry for airgapped environments
+Download, retag and push the images to a local registry and change the deployment spec to point to a local image registry for airgapped environments

 ### Step 2:
 Deploy the vsphere ipam adapter